Go Back

 Honey Garlic Salmon

-Pan-seared salmon in a sticky honey garlic sauce, finished with sesame and chives.
+Skillet-cooked salmon with a honey garlic glaze, finished with sesame seeds and green onions.

 Cook Time 8 minutes